-Our goal is to achieve a cancer-free community for the neighborhoods served by Swedish Covenant Hospital.
+Our goal is to work toward a cancer-free community.
 To support this goal, we regularly offer convenient public health screenings—either free or at a reduced rate—for various types of cancer, including breast, prostate, colorectal, uterine, skin and lung.
-Lectures often accompany these screenings, to provide the community with the education and support necessary to aid prevention.
+Lectures often accompany these screenings to educate community members on methods of prevention.

 View upcoming classes and events>>

-If a biopsy is deemed necessary, patients at Swedish Covenant Hospital will receive the least invasive, most rapid test possible.
+If a biopsy is deemed necessary, patients at Swedish Covenant Hospital will receive the least invasive, most rapid testing possible.
 We offer:

-- Ultrasound-guided biopsy, a minimally invasive technique for obtaining tissue for examination.
+which uses a minimally invasive technique to obtain tissue for examination.

-- Transvaginal ultrasound, a method of imaging the genital tract and pelvic structure to determine the presence of abnormalities that could indicate cancer.
-The test uses an ultrasound machine that emits high-frequency sound waves to create a superior image compared to traditional procedures.
+a method of imaging the genital tract and pelvic structure by using an ultrasound machine that emits high-frequency sound waves to create a superior image compared to traditional procedures.